What official documents prove ownership of mineral rights?

 In the early days, if someone had a Spanish Land Grant & it conflicted with a grant from the Republic of Texas, it’s my understanding the courts usually went with Texas.

-Of course 1 of the 4 Adverse Possession situations could be a factor on title...as may be the case here.
+Of course 1 of the 4 Adverse Possession situations could be a factor on title… as may be the case here.

 Roberto,

 If so always ask them to tell you up front the exact amount net mineral acres they want to pay you for.
 You could own 2,000 acres of surface and only 1/8 of the minerals.
-You then would not get payed $5000 per acre for the oil and gas lease, you would only get 1/8 of $5000 x 2000 acres!
+You then would not get paid $5000 per acre for the oil and gas lease, you would only get 1/8 of $5000 x 2000 acres!

-The bottom line is how much is your Check going to be in Dollars!
+The bottom line is how much is your check going to be in dollars!

 Hello Walter: